IgniteUI/help-topics/topics/02_Controls/igLayoutManager/01_igLayoutManager_Adding.md

 -	[Border Layout from HTML Markup](%%SamplesUrl%%/layout-manager/border-layout-markup): This sample demonstrates initializing the `igLayoutManager` control’s Border layout from the HTML markup by assigning *"center"*/*"left"*/*"right"*/*"header"*/*"footer"* CSS classes.

--	[Border Layout – Initializing with JavaScript](%%SamplesUrl%%/layout-manager/border-layout): This sample demonstrates initializing the `igLayoutManager` control’s Border layout from JavaScript, by handling `itemrendered` events and assigning content to the created regions.

 -	[Responsive Column Layout](%%SamplesUrl%%/layout-manager/column-layout-markup):This sample demonstrates how the `igLayoutManager` control’s Column layout can be used by assigning classes to items thus specifying the area their content will span over.
 This sample does not use JavaScript initialization code: it is done with CSS and HTML only.

 -	[Responsive Flow Layout](%%SamplesUrl%%/layout-manager/flow-layout): This sample demonstrates the responsiveness of the `igLayoutManager` control’s Flow layout with various item sizes set either in pixels or percentages and setting the number of items in the `igLayoutManager`'s options without the need for any initial markup.